Z-Js-Framework/z-js/README.md

 - 🔳 Add builtin low boilerplate data fetching mechanisms
 - 🔳 Improve documentation and provide more examples
 - 🔳 Introduce Js doc and ship this for massive adoption!
+- 🔳 Add tests coverage to ensure more reliability and trust
+- 🔳 Do some benchmarks, refactoring and performance optimizations

 What else?